magneticio/vamp.io/content/documentation/configure/v1.0.0/configure-database.md

 **Drawbacks**

-* Higher overheads: there are more schemas, users and potentially more database server instances to mananage.
+* Higher overheads: there are more schemas, users and potentially more database server instances to manage.

 ### Security
 Vamp supports a number of data at rest encryption strategies.